Municipal Securities definition

 Municipal Securities means publicly traded debt securities issued by any state or municipality or subdivision or instrumentality thereunder located in the United States.

-Municipal Securities defined as obligations of a State, the District of Columbia, a U.S. territory, or a political subdivision thereof, and including general obligations, limited obligation bonds, revenue bonds, and obligations that satisfy the requirements of section 142(b)(1) of the Internal Revenue Code of 1986 issued by or on behalf of any State, the District of Columbia, any U.S. territory or any political subdivision thereof, including any municipal corporate instrumentality of 1 or more States, or any public agency or authority of any State, the District of Columbia, any U.S. territory or any political subdivision thereof, including obligations of any of the foregoing types related to financing a 501(c)(3) organization.
+Municipal Securities defined as obligations of a State, the District of Columbia, a U.S. territory, or a political subdivision thereof and including general obligations, limited obligation bonds, revenue bonds, and obligations that satisfy the requirements of section 142(b)(1) of the Internal Revenue Code of 1986 issued by or on behalf of any State, the District of Columbia, any U.S. territory or any political subdivision thereof, including any municipal corporate instrumentality of one or more States, or any public agency or authority of any State, the District of Columbia, any U.S. territory or any political subdivision thereof, including, for example, where otherwise consistent with the securities described in this paragraph, securities financing a 501(c)(3) organization.
 The purchase of any municipal security will be based upon the Investment Adviser’s assessment of an asset’s relative value in terms of current yield, price, credit quality, and future prospects; and the Investment Adviser will monitor the creditworthiness of the Fund’s portfolio investments and analyze economic, political and demographic trends affecting the markets for such assets.
 Eligible Assets shall include any municipal securities that at the time of purchase are paying scheduled principal and interest or if at the time of purchase are in payment default, then in the sole judgment of the Investment Adviser are expected to produce payments of principal and interest whose present value exceeds the purchase price.

 Municipal Securities defined as obligations of a state, the District of Columbia, U.S. territory, 501(c)(3) organization or political subdivision thereof and include general obligations, limited obligation bonds, revenue bonds and obligations that satisfy the requirements of section 142(b)(1) of the Internal Revenue Code of 1986 issued by or on behalf of any state, the District of Columbia, U.S. territory or political subdivision thereof, including any municipal corporate instrumentality of one or more states, or any public agency or authority of any state, the District of Columbia, U.S. territory or political subdivision of thereof.
 The purchase of any municipal security will be based upon the Adviser’s assessment of an asset’s relative value in terms of current yield, price, credit quality and future prospects; and the Adviser will monitor the creditworthiness of the Issuer’s portfolio investments and analyze economic, political and demographic trends affecting the markets for such assets.
 Eligible Assets shall include any municipal securities that at the time of purchase are distressed but paying scheduled principal and interest and that at the time of purchase are in payment default but, in the sole judgment of the Adviser, are expected to produce payments of principal and interest whose present value exceeds the purchase price.